Skip to main content

 The Cache is not designed to be a full database replacement.
 For large datasets or complex querying needs, consider using a dedicated database system.

-Cache vs. Portfolio Usage
+Cache vs. portfolio usage

 The Cache and Portfolio components serve different but complementary purposes in NautilusTrader: